Nilakantha Daivajna

 Nila-kantha (IAST: Nīlakaṇṭha) was a 16th-century astrologer and astronomer (jyotishi or daivajña) and Sanskrit writer from the Mughal Empire of present-day India.
 He was a royal astrologer to emperor Akbar, and contributed to Todarananda (c.
 1572 CE), an encyclopedia sponsored by Akbar's minister Todara-malla.
-He wrote Tajika-Nilakanthi (1587 CE), the most popular work on the Tajika astrology, and possibly compiled Prashna-tantra, a work on interrogational astrology, based on an earlier text.
+He wrote Tajika-Nilakanthi (1587 CE), the most popular work on the Tajika astrology, and possibly compiled Prashna-tantra, a work on horary astrology, based on an earlier text.

 Biography

 Nilakantha came from a family of astrologer-astronomers that belonged to the Gargya-gotra (clan), and originated from Dharmapura, a town located on the banks of the Narmada River in central India.
 The earliest known member of this family is his grandfather, Chintamani.
 Nilakantha was a son of Ananta and his wife Padmamba.
 Ananta wrote Kamadhenu-tika (a commentary on Mahadeva's Kamadhenu) and Jani-paddhati (or Jataka-paddhati).

 Nilakantha and his brother Rama settled in Kashi, where they composed several works on astrology and astronomy.
 The town was under the administration of the Mughal emperor Akbar's minister Todara-malla (Todar Mal), and Nilakantha rose to the position of a royal astrologer (jyotisha-raja) in Akbar's administration.
 Balabhadra, a student of Rama, describes Nilakantha as "the crown jewel in the circle of astrologers", and quotes him extensively in his Hayana-ratna (1649).

 Nilakantha's brother Rama wrote Rama-vinoda (1590), Muhurta-chintamani (1600), and a commentary titled Pramitakshara on the 1600 text.
 Nilakantha's son Govinda (born 1659) wrote Piyusha-dhara (1603), Rasala (1622), and Bhava-vivrti.
 Govinda's son Chintamani wrote Sammati-chintamani (1661).